checkly/docs.checklyhq.com/site/content/guides/openapi-swagger.md

 ## Generating documentation from OpenAPI

-Let's now take a look at a more complex, finished example: the [Swagger's PetStore demo](https://petstore.swagger.io/v2/swagger.json).
+Let's now take a look at a more complex, finished example: the [Swagger PetStore demo](https://petstore.swagger.io/v2/swagger.json).
 Even if we had written it ourselves, this description of a complete API could be overwhelming if we just tried to parse the file line by line.
 To first-time users, that could feel even more daunting.
 A better option would be to use the open-source toolset Swagger offers to generate human-readable, interactive API documentation from the file we already have.

 Pasting the content of the spec file to [Swagger Editor](https://editor.swagger.io/) will produce a preview of our [Swagger UI documentation](https://swagger.io/tools/swagger-ui/).
 This is helpful for consumers of the API, who will be presented with an orderly documentation page breaking down each endpoint while also allowing users to test out different operations.